Milieu Therapy for Schizophrenia Invites Participation and Improves Treatment Outcomes

 Increasing Participation to Foster Long-Term Wellness

-However, milieu therapy isn’t about throwing clients into a therapeutic community and expecting them to fend for themselves.
+However, milieu therapy for schizophrenia isn’t about throwing clients into a therapeutic community and expecting them to fend for themselves.
 Rather, the amount of autonomy a person has depends on where they are in their recovery process.

 In the beginning, it is typical to need highly structured support.
 As skills are gained and healing takes hold, that structure gradually diminishes to allow clients to stand on their own two feet and increasingly participate in decisions regarding their own care.
 For many, this translates into:

 - Increased personal investment in the treatment process

 In many ways, milieu therapy is one of the most forward-thinking therapeutic approaches in existence today, rooted in ideas many in the medical community are only now beginning to appreciate.